opsi-org/opsi-docker/README.md

 # Official opsi server image

-This image can be used to set up an opsi configserver or a depotserver.
+This image can be used to set up a opsi config-server or a depot-server.
-There is currently no netboot functionality available.
 Depot share is WebDAV only, there is no Samba server included in this image.

 # How to use this image